Henry Dunant: Red Cross founding history

 After returning to Geneva early in July, Dunant decided to write a book about his experiences, which he titled Un Souvenir de Solferino (A Memory of Solferino).
 It was published in 1862 in an edition of 1,600 copies and was printed at Dunant's own expense.
 In the book, he described the battle, its costs, and the chaotic circumstances afterwards.
 He also developed the idea that in the future a neutral organization should exist to provide care to wounded soldiers.
 He distributed the book to many leading political and military figures in Europe.

 Dunant also began to travel through Europe to promote his ideas.
 His book was largely positively received, and the President of the Geneva Society for Public Welfare, jurist Gustave Moynier, made the book and its suggestions the topic of the 9 February 1863 meeting of the organization.
 Dunant's recommendations were examined and positively assessed by the members.
 They created a five-person Committee to further pursue the possibility of their implementation and made Dunant one of the members.
 The others were Moynier, the Swiss army general Henri Dufour, and doctors Louis Appia and Théodore Maunoir.
 Their first meeting on 17 February 1863 is now considered the founding date of the International Committee of the Red Cross.

 From early on, Moynier and Dunant had increasing disagreements and conflicts regarding their respective visions and plans.
 Moynier considered Dunant's idea to establish neutrality protections for care providers unfeasible and advised Dunant not to insist upon this concept.
 However, Dunant continued to advocate this position in his travels and conversations with high-ranking political and military figures.
 This intensified the personal conflict between Moynier, who took a rather pragmatic approach to the project, and Dunant, who was the idealist among the five.

-In October 1863, 14 states took part in a meeting in Geneva organized by the committee to discuss the improvement of care for wounded soldiers.
+In October 1863, 14 states took part in a meeting in Geneva organized by the committee to discuss improving care for wounded soldiers.
 Dunant was a protocol leader during the meeting.
-A year later on 22 August 1864, a diplomatic conference organized by the Swiss government led to the signing of the First Geneva Convention by 12 states.
+A year later, on 22 August 1864, a diplomatic conference organized by the Swiss government led to the signing of the First Geneva Convention by 12 states.
 Dunant was in charge of organizing accommodation for the attendees.